 Tearing your ACL is typically a traumatic event, most of my ACL patients report knowing they did something serious to their knee.
 This will usually land you in the office of an orthopedic specialist within a week of the incident.
 Once there is confirmation and diagnosis of an ACL tear it can often take up to 2 months to schedule a surgical date, it may be due to personal schedules, surgeon schedule, or researching graft choices.
 That being said, it is important to note that timing of the surgery can influence recovery.
 A recent Clinical Commentary by Evans et al, International Journal of Sports Physical Therapy 2014, reviewed relevant literature pertaining to time between injury and surgery.
 They discussed evidence to support that an ACL deficient knee becomes significantly more unstable, which increases risks for articular surface damage and additional ligament injury.
 Evans and colleagues also suggest that delaying surgery increases the risk for arthrofibrosis, or scar tissue build-up that can limit post-op knee ROM.
 However, the most important finding from their review may be that objective criteria including perioperative swelling, ROM and quad strength are the strongest indicators for when surgery should be performed.
 This evidence suggests that it is in your best interest to begin working on swelling reduction, ROM and leg strength prior to your surgical date.

 * Update: Marina was kind enough to sign off to be my video model.
 At the time of filming she was 2 weeks post injury and just a few days post MRI confirmation of a left ACL tear.
+Below is a YouTube video with all of the exercises demonstrated with voiceover narration.
+All videos are contained in the rest of the blog with written explanations.

 As long as you have clearance from your surgeon, here are some simple ideas to work on during your pre-op time at home or any gym without the need for much equipment.